KBryan/Web3ThreeJS/README.md

-# Web3ThreeJS
+# WebThreeJS
-A Web3 Library that assists in the creation of Three.JS powered game and autonomous worlds.
+A Web3 Library that assists in creating Three.JS-powered games and autonomous worlds.